injectcode/encode-library/README.md

 ```

 It should be noted that the flags are done in the order that they are thrown into.
 For instance, if a punctuation, with the -p flag, is encoded, then it will only be encoded this one time.
 So, if a -k flag, for encoding all, is used, then nothing else will happen to the other characters.

+## Closing Thoughts:
+Let me know what you think about it, if you find a bug or want to help out on it!
+I'd love to add some other features to this.
+I plan on packaging this to be installed with pip in the future, but we'll see.
+`Email: mdulin2@zagmail.gonzaga.edu `